raeslab/QMP-Microbiome-CRC-confounders/README.md

 Identification of microbiota covariates helps in understanding the factors influencing microbial community composition.
 Follow these steps to identify microbiota covariates:

 1. Create a script, such as `scripts/covariate_identification.R`, and load the necessary libraries.
-2. Read the filtered ASV files for each sequencing batch from the `data/processed_data/` directory.
+2. Read the filtered ASV files from the `data/processed_data/` directory.
 3. Prepare the necessary metadata, such as sample characteristics, clinical variables, etc.
 4. Execute the **covariate_identification.R** script.